YehLi/xmodaler/docs/tutorials/using_builtin_datasets.md

 A dataset can be used by wrapping it into a torch Dataset.
 This document explains how to setup the builtin datasets so they can be used by X-modaler.
 The annotations for builtin datasets can be downloaded [here](https://drive.google.com/drive/folders/1vx9n7tAIt8su0y_3tsPJGvMPBMm8JLCZ).

-X-modaler has builtin support for a few datasets (e.g., MSCOCO or MSVD).
+X-modaler has builtin supports for a few datasets (e.g., MSCOCO or MSVD).
 The corresponding dataset wrappers are provided in `xmodaler/datasets`:
 ```
 xmodaler/datasets/
   images/